camilohe/CapturingLogOutputWithXunit2AndParallelTests/README.md

 The recommend approach is now to take a dependency on `ITestOutputHelper` on your test class.

-But what if you are using a library with logging support, perhaps a 3rd party one, and you want to capture it's log output that is related to your test?
+But what if you are using a library with logging support, perhaps a 3rd party one, and you want to capture its log output that is related to your test?

 Because logging is considered a cross-cutting concern, the _typical_ usage is to declare a logger as a static shared resource in a class: